 My Photo

-• Marketing is not something you do to customers; it's a service you do for customers, the service of making the right decisions easy.
+• Marketing is not something you do to customers; it's a service you do for customers – the service of helping them make the best decisions more easily.

 Email this feed